tensorflow/tensorflow/tensorflow/docs_src/performance/performance_models.md

 ## Input Pipeline

-The input pipeline is the part of a tensorflow program that reads input data, shuffles it, and preprocesses it.
+The input pipeline is the part of a TensorFlow program that reads input data, shuffles it, and preprocesses it.

 Among the most important features to build a fast input pipeline: